-He has studied with many world class musicians during his career.
-In his tenure as a graduate student he honed his chops with the great Douglas Niedt.
-McLouth has also spent time in master classes and studying with classical guitar greats like Christopher Parkening, the Los Angeles Guitar Quartet, the Assad brothers, Bill Kanengiser, and others.
-He has also spent time with jazz greats like Bobby Watson, Paul McKee, Fred Hamilton, Joe Lee, Bram Wijnands, and Rod Fleeman.
+As a classical guitar student, McLouth spent the bulk of his studies with Douglas Niedt (UMKC) and Anthony Glise (MU).
+He has taken part in master classes and studied with classical guitar legends Christopher Parkening, the Los Angeles Guitar Quartet, the Assad brothers, Bill Kanengiser, Petar Jankovic and others.
+He has also studied with jazz greats Bobby Watson, Arthur White, Paul McKee, Fred Hamilton, Joe Lee, Bram Wijnands, and Rod Fleeman.